-On the other end of the spectrum, many people champion an evening sweat session as their best time to workout.
-Muscles are warm and flexible after being active all day, and some swear by an evening workout to make them relaxed and help get a better night's sleep.
+On the other end of the spectrum, many people champion an evening sweat session.
+Muscles are warm and flexible after being active all day, and some swear by an evening workout to relax, benefitting a better nights sleep.
 It can also be an excellent chance to de-stress after a busy day.

-However, doing sport or activities late may not always tire us out and send us to sleep but can instead energise us, having the opposite effect.
+However, exercising late may not always tire us out and send us to sleep but can instead energize us, having the opposite effect.
 You may also not get the benefit of boosting your metabolism, which slows down as we sleep.

 If you're someone who naturally struggles to switch off at night, an evening workout might not be for you!

 Some research shows from a physiological point of view, the afternoon may be the best time to exercise.
 It's thought to be the optimal time of day because body temperature is perfect and muscles are at peak strength.
 This results in heightened workout performance with a low risk of injury.
 Some studies even suggest exercise seems more effortless in the afternoon as perceived exertion is lower later in the day - what's not to like about this!